-You cannot sneak people into the kingdom.
+We cannot sneak people into the kingdom.

 A pastor I know had hundreds of cards printed up with the “sinner’s prayer.”
-He gave them to his members with instructions and a little training to “get people to pray this prayer.”
+He gave them to his members with a little training to “get people to pray this prayer.”
 His goal was one thousand people each year “praying the sinner’s prayer.”
 By this plan, according to him, they were reaching people for Jesus and populating heaven with the born again.

 No matter if those people never darkened the door of his or any church.
 So long as they invited Jesus into their hearts–which was the content and object of the prayer–nothing else mattered.

 Except it doesn’t work that way.

 Nowhere in Scripture are we commanded to “get people to pray the sinner’s prayer.”
 We were told to make disciples, which is a far bigger business.
 It’s also harder, which accounts for our efforts to shortcut the process.
 We keep trying to go the Lord one better.

 Someone protests that if convincing people to “pray this prayer” gets them into heaven and out of harm’s way (i.e., hell), then haven’t we done a good thing?
 Answer: if it would, then we have.
 But if that’s how it works, wouldn’t the Lord have told us to do it that way?

 We must careful of trying to improve on the Lord’s methods.

 So many ways to manipulate…

 I was a young minister, a few months prior to heading to seminary, and the assistant pastor of Central Baptist Church in Tarrant City, Alabama.
 I sat in the choir the week of revival led by an evangelist by the name of Harry Trover.
 He seemed nice enough and his sermons were acceptable, as I recall.
 But there was something about him….